clicknium/clicknium-docs/doc/api/python/exceptions/windowsnativeerror.md

 - extends: [WindowError](./doc/api/python/exceptions/windowerror.md)

-**WindowsNativeError is raised when a method call with win32 native has any exceptions.**
+**WindowsNativeError is raised when a method call with win32 native has any exception.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)